Tomar: History

 In 1438, King Duarte, who had fled Lisbon because of the Black Death, died here.

 Just after 1492 with the expulsion of Jews from Spain, the town increased further with Jewish refugee artisans and traders.
 The very large Jewish minority dynamized the city with new trades and skills.
 Their experience was vital in the success of the new trade routes with Africa.
 The original synagogue, the Synagogue of Tomar still stands.
+It is allegedly the best-preserved medieval synagogue in Portugal.
+The mikvah was discovered during excavations in 1985.

 In the reign of Manuel I of Portugal the convent took its final form within the Manueline renaissance style.
 With the growing importance of the town as master of Portugal's overseas empire, the leadership of the Order was granted to the King by the Pope.

 However, under pressure from the monarchs of Spain, the King soon proclaimed by edict that all the Jews remaining within the territory of Portugal would be after a short period considered Christians, although simultaneously he forbade them to leave, fearing that the exodus of Jewish men of knowledge and capital would harm Portugal's burgeoning commercial empire.
 Jews were largely undisturbed as nominal Christians for several decades, until the establishment of a Tribunal of the Portuguese Inquisition by the initiative of the clergy in the town.
 Under persecution, wealthier Jews fled, while most others were forced to convert.

 Hundreds of both Jews and New Christians were arrested, tortured and about 1,000 were executed in autos da fé, in a frenzy of persecution that peaked around 1550.
 Many others (c.
 38,000) were expropriated of their property or penance.
 Jewish ascendancy, more than Jewish religion, together with personal wealth determined who would be persecuted, since the expropriations reverted to the institution of the Inquisition itself.
 With the persecution of its merchants and professionals Tomar lost most of its relevance as a trading centre.
 New Christian names among the inhabitants are very common today.

 In 1581 the city was the seat of the Portuguese Cortes (feudal parliament) which acclaimed the King of Spain Felipe II as Portugal's Filipe I (see Iberian Union).

 During the 18th century Tomar was one of the first regions of Portugal to develop industry.
 In the reign of Maria I, with royal support, a textile factory of Jácome Ratton was established against the opposition of the Order.
 The hydraulic resources of the river Nabão were used to supply energy to this and many other factories, namely paper factories, foundries, glassworks, silks and soaps.

 Tomar was occupied by the French during the Peninsular War, against which it rebelled.
 The Duke of Wellington, with his Portuguese and English troops, liberated the city afterwards.

 In 1834 all the religious orders, including the Order of Christ, were disbanded.